ChidiNdego/loan-default-capstone-project/starter_file/README.md

 ### Task

-The target column is identified as `loanDefault`, consisting of only two entries: `0` describing a defaulted loan entry and `1` implying no default; hence, a classification problem.
+The target column is identified as `loanDefault`, consisting of only two entries: `0` describing a defaulted loan entry and `1` implying no default; hence, a binary classification problem.

 #### Features and definitions